Trending

 Why Can You Sleep on the Couch?

-1. Change of Environment: Sleeping on the couch provides a change of scenery, which can signal to your brain that it’s time to relax and unwind.
-Dr. Mark Roberts notes, “The novelty of sleeping on the couch can help break the cycle of insomnia and promote better sleep.”
+1. Change of Environment: Having a nap on the sofa offers you a different view of life.
+According to Dr. Mark Roberts, “The unfamiliarity of sleeping on the couch can be useful, in that it can interrupt the insomnia cycle and promote good sleep.”

 Scientific Evidence.